davidosongschool/predictive_model/README.md

-# Python predictive model
+# Python Cognitive Model
-A predictive model build using python
+A predictive model build using python - Graphs Built from

 In the training phase of an experiment, participants were given the 16 training items (see Table 1 below) from which they learned to identify diseases.
 Participants studied these 16 training items and were assessed to ensure they had learned the disease categories successfully.